restatedev/examples/typescript/patterns-use-cases/microservices-stateful-actors/README.md

 2. Start Restate Server in a separate shell: `npx restate-server`

-3. Start the data upload service: `npm run example` (Use `npm run example-crash` to use the variant that crashes the process and restarts, to see the state recovery happen).
+3. Start the service: `npm run example`
+   (Use `npm run example-crash` to use the variant that crashes the process and restarts, to see the state recovery happen).

 4. Register the example at Restate server by calling